nikeshnazareth/aggregate-voting-prototype/README.md

 Thanks to [George Carder](https://github.com/georgercarder) for reviewing the design and offering feedback.

-## A Fatal Design Flaw
+## A ~~Fatal~~  Design Flaw

-While building this code base I identified a flaw in the design that may be fatal.
+While building this code base I identified a flaw in the design that ~~may be fatal~~ may be recoverable.
 The "dot product" mechanism, which is used to count votes, cannot also be used to determine the aggregate public key from the `KeysCommitment`.
 This is because the "dot product" requires the aggregator to produce a polynomial with irrelevant terms before selecting the relevant ones, and they would not have enough information to construct the irrelevant ones.
 Specifically:

 - the original design incorrectly implies the BLS public keys are coefficients of the Keys polynomial (that `KeyCommitment` represents)
 - this is a confusion, because BLS public keys are already elliptic curve points.
 Specifically, for private keys `a`, `b`, `c`, ..., the corresponding public keys are `a⋅[P2]`, `b⋅[P2]`, `c⋅[P2]`